You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

-And yet you're still not sleeping well.
+Yet you're still not sleeping well.

 The problem isn't that you don't know sleep is important—it's that most sleep advice treats sleep as something that happens at night.
-But your sleep quality is determined by what you do during the day, especially in the first hour after waking.
+But your sleep quality is determined by what you do during the day, especially the first hour after waking.

 This guide flips the script: your sleep routine starts with your morning routine.
-The rest—supplements, bedroom optimization, tracking—are just tuning variables.
+The rest—supplements, bedroom optimization, tracking—are tuning variables.
 Get the foundation right, and sleep optimization becomes straightforward.

 Sleep Architecture: What You're Optimizing For